Zoddy/devon/README.md

-# devserver
+# devon
 Lightweight Development HTTP Server written in nodejs

 ## Usage
-If you installed devserver global, you only have to switch to your project directory and type in your terminal `devserver`, hit enter and have fun.
+If you installed devon global, you only have to switch to your project directory and type in your terminal `devon`, hit enter and have fun.

 ## Arguments